PraveenKumarSeera/coursemaestro/FEATURES.md

 - **AI Performance Analyzer:** Get a detailed analysis of your grades, highlighting your strengths and areas for improvement.
 - **AI Career Advisor:** Receive personalized career path suggestions based on your academic performance and skills.
 - **AI Targeted Practice:** For assignments with lower scores, the system generates a custom "micro-lesson" with concept reviews and new practice problems.
-- **AI Smart Timetable:** Generate a personalized weekly study schedule based on your enrolled courses, assignment deadlines, and personal availability.
+-AI Smart Timetable:** Generate a personalized weekly study schedule based on your enrolled courses, assignment deadlines, and personal availability.
 - **AI Resume Builder:** Automatically generate a professional resume using your completed coursework, grades, and personal information.

 ### Skill & Portfolio Building